 Canadian Oil and Gas Evaluation Handbook | Order Now »

-The Canadian Oil and Gas Evaluation Handbook (COGEH) currently consists of three volumes (volume 3 is missing 2 chapters at this time) that provide a set of standards and guidelines for the preparation of oil and gas reservoirs evaluation in Canada.
+The Canadian Oil and Gas Evaluation Handbook (COGEH) currently consists of three volumes that provide a set of standards and guidelines for the preparation of oil and gas reservoirs evaluation in Canada.
 The Handbooks have been co-authored by the Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Petroleum Society of Canada.

 The Second Edition of Volume 1: Reserves Definitions and Evaluation Practices and Procedures (published September 2007) includes a discussion of evaluator qualifications, business procedures, definitions of resources and reserves with general guidelines, evaluation procedures, time values of money and profitability indicators, uncertainty, contents of evaluation reports, auditing oil and gas reserves information and financial analysis and benchmarking practices.